calimero-project/calimero-server/README.md

 group.key=BEEF5A1ADBEEF5A1ADBEEF5A1ADBEEF5
 // device key is a 16 byte hex value device.key=0102030405060708090a0b0c0d0e0f10
-// for unicast, specify at least user 1 & 2 (max.
-127), user 1 is used for management access
+// for secure unicast, specify at least user 1 & 2 (max.
+127); user 1 is used for management access
-// device key is a 16 byte hex value, or empty user.1= user.2=d6da71bd89f7e8426250fe5657da900c
+// user key is a 16 byte hex value (empty key means default setup key) user.1= user.2=d6da71bd89f7e8426250fe5657da900c user.3=
-user.3=